techworldwithsiva/timing-infra/README.md

     * We create ECS Service.
     * We attach ECS Service to API ALB.
     * We create ECS CloudWatch Log group.

+#### Web application
+ * IAM
+    * We create IAM task role and task execution role.
+These roles should have access to pull image from repos.
+    * Respective IAM trust policy and permission polices will be created.
+* SG
+    * We create Web ECS SG.
+    * SG rules will be added to allow traffic only from Web ALB.
+    * SG rule to API ALB SG will be added to allow traffic only from ECS Web SG.
+* ECS
+    * We create task definition.
+    * We create ECS Service.
+    * We attach ECS Service to Web ALB.
+    * We create ECS CloudWatch Log group.

 ![alt text](infra-services1.png)

 Traffic flow is like below.